 “You fucked up”

 I’m more than a decade into my career now and I hadn’t thought much about this incident until I was recently asked about previous jobs I’d had.
-In hindsight it seems so ridiculous but at the time I suppose I didn’t think all that much of it.
-I fixed the problem and we moved on.
+In hindsight it seems so ridiculous but at the time I suppose I didn’t think all that much of it (I have worked at more than one company with similar practices.)
+I was able to fix the problem and we moved on.

-If I did learn anything from this experience it’s that I know now to make sure my teams and colleagues feel supported, ensure the tools and processes we use are suitable, and that we’re able to respond quickly and blamelessly when things inevitably go wrong.
+If I did learn anything from this experience it’s that I know now to make sure my teams and colleagues feel supported, ensure the tools and processes we use are suitable, and that we’re able to be alerted quickly and respond blamelessly when things inevitably go wrong.